websavers/Plesk-Firewall-CLI-Helper/README.md

 # Plesk-Firewall-CLI-Helper
- Plesk FIrewall's CLI tools are not great.
+ Plesk Firewall's CLI tools are pretty bad.
 This helps by emulating how CSF works via CLI

 # Installation Instructions
 - On Plesk server, ensure you have the Plesk firewall extension enabled
+- For optimal performance, enable fail2ban as well.
+- For lots of banned IPs use fail2ban with jail iptables-ipset-proto6.conf for allports banning.
 - Via SSH, as root, run:

 ```